How to Become a Nurse Educator

 The online program doesn't only mold to fit with your day-to-day schedule.
 It can also allow you to divide your education into attainable terms.
 The 36-credit program is split into short 10-week terms, which can make it easier to stay on track.
 But, if professional or personal challenges arise, you can take a term off instead of sitting out an entire semester or year.

-In tandem with the existing national nursing shortage, there is also a need for more nurse educators.
-In fact, Hunter contends that the nurse educator shortage in academic settings is largely responsible for the overall increasing demand for more nurses in the field.
+Hunter contends that the nurse educator shortage in academic settings is largely responsible for the overall increasing demand for more nurses in the field.*

 "The nurse educator is really a specialty that is focused on educating the new nurses,” she said.
 “So, if you do not have enough nurse educators, you can't increase your capacity of teaching nurses.”

-As more nurses work to level up their nursing education, academic and clinical organizations are expanding to meet the growing need.
-As the demand for well-educated nurses increases, so does the need for a more significant number of qualified educators in this field of healthcare.
+As the demand for well-educated nurses increases, so does the need for a more significant number of qualified educators in this field of healthcare.*

 What is the Best Thing About Being a Nurse Educator?

 “One of the things I love about being a nurse educator is my relationship with students.
 Being a nurse educator is not just about teaching but also about being a role model.
 Sometimes I have students who struggle or feel like they're inadequate because they're adult learners and they're juggling their families and jobs and (are) also trying to complete their degree,” Hunter said.
-“And so, not only do I feel like I'm teaching them, but I also feel like I'm serving as a role model and mentoring them through their program because really, they're my peers.
+“Not only do I feel like I'm teaching them, but I also feel like I'm serving as a role model and mentoring them through their program because really, they're my peers.
 I was able to do it and so can they.”

 In addition to the satisfaction that comes from passing on your expertise to the new and practicing nurses, weekly calendars differ.
-One of the reasons Hunter moved into nursing education was because she had four young children at home.
+One of the reasons Hunter moved into nursing education was that she had four young children at home.
 Nursing education allowed her to trade her 12-hour shifts for a schedule more accepting of her family’s needs.

 “I loved precepting in my department, so that was kind of my motivation for looking into a nurse educator role as maybe this is something that I can do that would have a better schedule for a family,” Hunter said.

-If you still love working with patients, your new career as a nurse educator doesn't mean you need to give up your previous nursing duties altogether.
+And if you still love working with patients, your new career as a nurse educator doesn't mean you need to give up your previous nursing duties altogether.
 Many educators teach part-time while still dedicating many hours a week to patient care and clinical practice, Hunter said.

 She said most employers of nurse educators often encourage this continued professional development and connection to bedside care.

 Nursing education may also be an unplanned but enjoyable pathway for many nurses.
 “Most often, I feel like someone does not go into (nursing) to be a nurse educator," Hunter said.
 "They actually find the calling later on within their career.
 It is my hope that nurses see that the nurse educator role is an amazing option.
-That somehow we can bring more attention to this speciality and the rewarding benefits of choosing to be a nurse educator."
+That somehow we can bring more attention to this specialty and the rewarding benefits of choosing to be a nurse educator."

 Discover more about SNHU's MSN in Nursing Education: Find out what courses you'll take, skills you'll learn and how to request information about the program.